AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_message_receipt_android.md

     2. The message sender listens for message events and receives the conversation read receipt in `onConversationRead`.

     ```java
-    // The message sender calls addConversationListener to listen for converation events.
+    // The message sender calls addConversationListener to listen for conversation events.
     ChatClient.getInstance().chatManager().addConversationListener(new ConversationListener() {
                 ...
                 @Override
-                // Occurs when the all the messages in the converation is read.
+                // Occurs when the all the messages in the conversation is read.
                 public void onConversationRead(String from, String to) {
                     // Add follow-up logics such as poping up a notification.
                 }